Intruder eludes Capitol Police, breaks window near House chamber

 "At approximately 8:10 a.m. today, an adult male was arrested by the United States Capitol Police for destruction of property on the west side of the U.S. Capitol.," USCP said in a statement.
 "The incident continues to be under investigation, and additional charges may be forthcoming."

-The suspect apparently got all the way to the second floor of the Capitol, just outside the House chamber.
-There, the suspect allegedly broke a window on the second floor, which looks out onto a balcony looking out onto the National Mall.
+The suspect apparently got all the way to a balcony outside the second floor of the Capitol.
+There, the suspect allegedly broke a window onto the floor where the House chambers are and which looks out onto the National Mall.

 CORONAVIRUS: WHAT YOU NEED TO KNOW